Mikhail Lazarev: Influence and legacy

 Admiral Lazarev exercised great influence both in technical matters and as a mentor to younger officers.
 He advocated the building of a steam-powered fleet, but Russia's technical and economic backwardness hindered his plans.
-He tutored a number of Russian fleet commanders, including Pavel Nakhimov (1802-1855), Vladimir Alexeyevich Kornilov (1806-1854), Vladimir Istomin (1810-1855), and Grigory Butakov (1820-1882).
+He tutored a number of Russian fleet commanders, including Pavel Nakhimov (1802–1855), Vladimir Alexeyevich Kornilov (1806–1854), Vladimir Istomin (1810–1855), and Grigory Butakov (1820–1882).

-An atoll in the Pacific Ocean, capes in the Amur Liman and on the Unimak Island, a former island in the Aral Sea, a bay and a port in the Sea of Japan, bay and sea in the South Ocean, a settlement near Sochi and other locations bear Lazarev's name.
+An atoll in the Pacific Ocean, capes in the Amur Liman and on the Unimak Island, a former island in the Aral Sea, a port in the Sea of Japan, bay and sea in the South Ocean, a settlement near Sochi and other locations bear Lazarev's name.

 Russian and Soviet navies had ships named after the admiral: